-This reminded us of a study released last year that showed kids play for longer periods—and more creatively—when there are fewer toys around.
+We also try to harness the power of simplicity in all of our lives.
+Whenever we’re contemplating holiday gifts, we remember a study that showed kids play for longer periods—and more creatively—when there are fewer toys around.
 Yes, less is more!

-Plus, no matter your age, acquiring things does not lead to lasting happiness.
+It has also helped to remind ourselves that acquiring things doesn’t lead to lasting happiness, no matter your age.
 Much of the happiness we experience with new things is derived from their novelty.
 Soon enough, this wears off.
-Worse yet, getting lots of new things may even lead to the never-ending need for more possessions.
+Worse yet, getting in the habit of getting lots of new things may even lead to the never-ending need for more possessions.

-After a 20-year study on the difference between acquiring things and acquiring experiences, Cornell Professor, Dr. Gilovich concluded that,
+After a 20-year study on the difference between acquiring things and acquiring experiences, a Cornell professor concluded that:

 “Our experiences are a bigger part of ourselves than our material goods.
 You can really like your material stuff.
 You can even think that part of your identity is connected to those things, but nonetheless, they remain separate from you.
 In contrast, your experiences really are part of you.
 We are the sum total of our experiences.”